Kellett-School/9645_computer_science/9645_vault/9645_course_notes/object-oriented_and_additional_programming/oop_slides.md

 * --- a line with no arrowhead between classes denotes **association**
 * -◇ a hollow diamond arrowhead denotes **aggregation**
 * -◆ an opaque diamond arrowhead denotes **composition**
-* The x...y syntax denotes **cardinality** - how many instances of some object associate with how many instances of another object.
+* The x...y syntax denotes **multiplicity** - how many instances of some object associate with how many instances of another object.